Pullusb/GP_refine_strokes/README.md

 **straighten**
 Two buttons
-one keep only forst and last point so in-between point information like thickness are lost
+One keep only first and last point so in-between point information like thickness are lost
-The other straighten keep the point and you can affect influence.
+The other straighten the point and you can affect influence.
 ![straighten](https://github.com/Pullusb/images_repo/raw/master/GPR_straight_influence.gif)

 **select by angle** : F9 to access angle tolerance tweaking